prafful13/Mitbits_crypto_web/README.md

 - Providing a web interface to add transactions to online simulation

 # Defining Application Architecture
 - The Application consist of a supervisor which manages miner supervisor and node supervisor under it.
-This protects us application for getting terminated, as it restarts the application in such situation.
+This protects our application from getting terminated, as it restarts the application in such situation.
 - Miner supervisor and node supervisor hold beneath them miners and nodes genservers respectively.
 Why two different genservers for miners and nodes?
 This is because miners will be mining blocks asynchronous; competeting with each other to solve the puzzle of the block, this will slow down or maybe create a time out situations for the other processes like transactions, wallet updating etc.
 - Each node has a public key to identify them.
 Also each node also have private key(secret key) which is not accessable to other nodes.
 - Only the nodes participates in transaction but to make a miner participate in the bitcoin exchange process, each miner node has a connected node which the same public key.
 The only difference it that the name of miner node is "miner_public_key" and connected node is "node_public_key"